LassoSoft/LassoGuide/lasso_guide_source/operations/os-process.rst

 with an array of parameters and shell variables.
 Some processes will execute and return a result immediately.
 Other processes can be left open for interactive read/write operations.
-The :type:`os_process` type enables Lasso users to do things such as execute AppleScripts, print PDF files, and filter data through external applications.
+The :type:`os_process` type enables Lasso users to do tasks such as execute AppleScripts, print PDF files, and filter data through external applications.

 The :type:`os_process` type works across all three platforms that Lasso